theMagicalKarp/pokemon-emerald-refined/README.md

   - This feature eliminates the need for tedious tools or resources, streamlining the gameplay experience and empowering players with essential information at their fingertips.
+- Update Pokémon Move Viability
+  - In an effort to enhance the enjoyment and viability of all Pokémon, we have reviewed and adjusted the Power, Accuracy, Typing, PP, and even secondary effects of each move.
+This revision ensures that a greater number of Pokémon can be deemed viable for various runs, offering a broader array of options when constructing teams.
 - Display Pokémon movesets/base stats in the Pokédex
   - This enhancement eliminates the necessity of playing the game and searching for information on third-party data sources.
 It provides players with